datapartnership/ethiopia-economic-monitoring/README.md

-# Monitoring the Economy of Burkina Faso
+# Monitoring the Economy of Ethiopia

 ## Assignment